IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/slider/README.md

 # igx-slider

+### The latest version of the SPEC could be found in the [Wiki](https://github.com/IgniteUI/igniteui-angular/wiki/igxSlider-Specification).

 The slider component allows users to select a value in certain range or select a range of values.
 Based on its configuration it's a slider or range slider.
 A walkthrough of how to get started can be found [here](https://www.infragistics.com/products/ignite-ui-angular/angular/components/slider.html)